jorgego11/aiopslabs/docs/integration.md

 ## Configure the Instana Integration

-The CP4WAIOps will consume topology information from Instana therefore we will configure this integration.
+The CP4WAIOps will also consume topology information from Instana therefore we will configure this integration.

 Lets verify first that there is no topology data in the system.
 From the navigator menu, go to the Home page again, clik on `Resource management` under `Overview` on the left side of the page.
 On the Resource management page, make sure there are no Applications, Resource groups nor Resources defined, as shown below